khulnasoft-lab/hooker/docs/actions.md

     See more details here: [Set up an integrated tool for Opsgenie](https://support.atlassian.com/opsgenie/docs/set-up-an-integrated-tool/).

 !!! caution
-    Postee requires an API key from an [API integration](https://support.atlassian.com/opsgenie/docs/what-is-a-default-api-integration/).
+    Hooker requires an API key from an [API integration](https://support.atlassian.com/opsgenie/docs/what-is-a-default-api-integration/).
 This can be added under the Settings -> Integrations tab.
 Or it can under a team's Integrations tab.

     If the integration assigns an alert to a team, it can only create alerts for that team.